Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

-We summarize prescription of obtaining the MFC in \algref{alg:MCF}.
+We summarize the prescription for obtaining the MFC in \algref{alg:MCF} (\appendixref{sec:MCF_alg}).
 The residual $U(\chi)^{\otimes m}$ gauge can be robustly fixed using an improved method based on the preliminary method in Ref.~\cite{lyu2021lTRG}.
-The method is summarized in \algref{alg:Fix_U1}.
-With MCF implement, we obtain a more consistent gauge-fixing when comparing coarse-grained tensors between successive RG steps, and it yields a V-shape curve, as shown in \figref{fig:CompareGilt}.
+The method is summarized in \algref{alg:Fix_U1} (\appendixref{sec:Fix_U1_alg}).
+With the implementation of MCF, we obtain a more consistent gauge fixing when comparing coarse-grained tensors between successive RG steps, and it produces a V-shaped curve; see the discussion in Sec.~\ref{sec:Discussion}.